jbrannon972/Drylogs2/CHAMBERS_AND_DEHUMIDIFIER_IMPLEMENTATION_PLAN.md

 ### 4. Equipment Assignment

-**When equipment is scanned/deployed, should tech select which chamber?**
+**When equipment is scanned/deployed, should tech select which chamber?** **No, assign automatically** - System assigns based on room location
 - [ ] **Yes, always** - Tech must select chamber for every piece of equipment
 - [ ] **Yes, but default to nearest chamber** - System suggests, tech can override
 - [ ] **No, assign automatically** - System assigns based on room location